 The Research Plan for 2023 will involve a series of projects designed to improve propagation of captive populations, genetic assessment of wild populations, and development of reintroduction plans.
-To inform refugia collections and reintroduction plans, the Edwards Aquifer Refugia Program (EARP) will conduct a population genetic analysis of Comal Springs riffle beetle and Peck's cave amphipod and build on 2022 research by doing a mark-recapture study on San Marcos salamanders.
-Collaborative research will focus on dryopid beetle propagation, tagging Comal Springs riffle beetles for tracking individual survival in the refugia, and future collection and reintroduction strategies.
+To inform refugia collections and reintroduction plans, we will conduct a population genetic analysis of Comal Spring riffle beetles and collect tissues from wild populations of San Marcos salamander and Peck's Cave Amphipod.
+Building on the observations of egg oviposit and larval salamander survival rates, the impact of holding density and sex ratio on San Marcos salamander propagation rates will be assessed.
+Collaborative research will focus on dryopid beetle propagation, as well as marking CSRB with p-Chips for tracking in the refugia and future population connectivity assessments in the wild.